Danappelxx/SwiftMongoDB/README.md

 The query parameter operates just as it would in most other MongoDB implementations.
 For instance, in the MongoDB shell, this would be the equivalent of `db.subjects.find( {"age" : 15} )`.

-Removing documents works the same way - if you want to remove all humans named Dan, you simply do:
+Removing documents works the same way - if you want to remove all of the test subjects named Dan, you simply do:

 ```swift
 try subjects.remove(["name" : "Dan"])
 ```

-Those are the basics - it's really a very small library.
+Those are the basics - it's really a very small simple library.
 You can take a look at the test suite which should show you some of the methods not shown here.
 Otherwise, feel free to jump right into the deep end and start using SwiftMongoDB!

 # Schemas
 Schemas are a very powerful part of SwiftMongoDB.
 If you've ever used Mongoose, this might look a little familiar.